smithcommajoseph/rendr-cli/README.md

 ### Generating Models:
-By default, generating a model will provide you a bare-bones scaffolded model file containing empty values for your `url` and `idAttrubutes` keys.
+By default, generating a model will provide you a bare-bones scaffolded model file.

 For example: